 Garden Grill - Smithtown

-in Smithtown is the perfect place for a wholesome, relaxing, fine dining experience.
+Garden Grill in Smithtown is the perfect place for a wholesome, relaxing, fine dining experience.

 This hidden gem will give you the look and feel of dining in someone's home.
 The quaint and carefully designed decor offers a romantic atmosphere even during the day.
 It makes the place the perfect venue for a date or impressive family gathering.